 Disciplinary hearings and decisions

-The Commission may prosecute matters before either the NSW Civil and Administrative Tribunal or a Professional Standards Committee.
+The Health Care Complaints Commission may prosecute matters before either the NSW Civil and Administrative Tribunal or a Professional Standards Committee.
 The Tribunal will usually hear more serious conduct matters such as criminal offences, serious professional boundary violations or serious matters of professional misconduct in prescribing.
 A Professional Standards Committee will hear matters of negligence, such as inappropriate care and treatment, or conduct which is below what could reasonably be expected of professional standards.
 Both the Tribunal and a Professional Standards Committee may reprimand and impose conditions on a practitioner’s registration.

 Both the Tribunal and Professional Standards Committees are legally separate from and independent of the Medical Council.
 The Council provides administrative and technical support for the proceedings and implements any hearing decisions.
-To learn more about disciplinary hearings, click here.

 In cases where there is a perceived risk that the public needs protection while a complaint is investigated, the law allows the Council to take urgent interim action to suspend or place conditions on a practitioner’s or medical student’s registration.
 This action is temporary and any conditions or suspension will remain in place only until the Committee decides how best to manage the complaint.